New Zealand Tea Tree

 Manuka myrtle, Tea tree, Mānuka, Manuka, New zealand teatree and Broom tea-tree

-How to care for Manuka or tea tree
+How to care for New Zealand Tea Tree

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.